Editor's note: This story may contain spoilers for prying little eyes!

 What is more fun than scratch-off lottery tickets?
 Have the adults do the scratching the night before and arrange the tickets with your elf.
 Even better if you've got some winning numbers!

 It's time to take your child's favorite animals for a wild ride!
 Grab your elf and put them on the back of whichever animal toy got left out.
-Bonus points if it's a prehistoric pal.
+Bonus points if it's a prehistoric pal, like this one.

 What is funnier than faces on food?
 Grab some eggs (or bananas) and, using a felt-tip pen, draw some funny faces.
 A toothpick works as your elf's conductor wand, or place the open pen nearby to indicate a crafty elf.

 What's more fun than a coloring sheet?
 A coloring party that gets started by your family's elf (or elves!).
-Print some Christmas coloring sheets or simply open up to a coloring book that has been laying around.
+Print some Christmas coloring sheets or simply open up to a coloring book that has been laying around and let your elves go to town.
+In this example, they color in the lines ... for the most part.

 Fun Elf On The Shelf Ideas